 Instructional Method: Instruction is comprised of demonstrations, practical/hands-on, field trips, guest speakers, and audio/ visual demonstrations.
+Clock hours may be obtained through web based education.

 Course Objective: To provide a well-rounded educational program which will fit the needs and demands of the barber profession, which includes all services that may be requested by the clientele of a barber shop.
 To provide students with the theory and practical knowledge of regular haircuts, the creation of modern hairstyles with unity and balance, the hair and scalp care, permanent hair coloring, shaving, and all other important areas of Barbering.
 To prepare the students to successfully pass the Ohio State Barber licensing examination and train students to become successfully employed as a barber stylist, including training in the business methods required for operating a barber shop.